Medicaid Integrated Health Care Coverage, SSI Financial Eligibility Determinations (210-RICR-40-00-3)

 A.The following standards are used in the determination of the countable income and resources of an individual or couple when using the SSI method for determining Medicaid financial eligibility:

-1.Monthly Federal Benefit Rate (FBR) – The FBR is set by the Federal government and is based on the SSI monthly cash payment adjusted for living arrangement.
+1.Monthly Federal Benefit Rate (FBR) – The FBR is set by the Federal government and is based on the SSI monthly cash payment for an individual or couple.
+The FBR is reduced by one-third if the individual or couple lives in the household of another.
 Accordingly, the FBR serves as the SSI income eligibility standard and in the Medicaid eligibility determination process for calculating allowances and deeming purposes.
-The FBR is adjusted annually, as necessary, to reflect changes in the cost of living.
+The FBR is adjusted annually on January 1, as necessary, to reflect changes in the cost of living and published by the Social Security Administration.
 The FBR is also the basis for the income eligibility cap for LTSS in certain circumstances.

 2.Optional State Supplemental Payment (SSP) Limits – The limits for SSP eligibility are tied to SSI and EAD eligibility.
+SSP amounts are established by statute at R.I.
+Gen. Laws § 40-6-27.
 No SSP benefit is available if the beneficiary has income in excess of the amounts below:

 (a) LTSS beneficiary living in a residential care and assisted living facility